linkedinlabs/realish-figma/build-README-template.md

 ## Installation

-1. Unzip the `Randomizer.figmaplugin.zip` file somewhere on your computer where you will be able to find it later.
+1. Unzip the `Realish.figmaplugin.zip` file somewhere on your computer where you will be able to find it later.
 2. Open the Figma desktop app
 3. In Figma, on the left-hand sidebar of your dashboard, click “Plugins”
 4. On the right-hand sidebar of “Plugins”, next to “Create your own plugin”, click the “plus” icon.